SahilGogna/Ds-Algo/Foundation/readme.md

 ## Generic Trees:
 65: Constructing a generic tree, printing, counting size of a generic tree, maximum in a generic tree, height of a generic tree
 66. pre order and post order traversal
-67. levelorder traversal
+67. Level order traversal
-68. Level Order traversal - linewise
+68. Level Order traversal - line wise
 69. zigzag traversal
+70. Mirror a generic tree
+71. Remove leafs from generic tree
+72. Linearized a generic tree